Community Management: An Essential Part of the Customer Experience

 That’s where community management comes in.
 Many successful brands depend on a person or team to monitor their social media accounts, respond to questions and comments, acknowledge consumer interactions, engage with partners, and stay on top of trends.

 Here are a few important reasons why you should add a dedicated community manager to your team:

 - It’s just good customer service.
 It’s a fact: Consumers expect the same customer service experience online as they would receive in person.
+According to Sprout Social’s The State of Social Media report, about two out of three consumers attribute a high level of importance to responsive customer service when it comes to creating a positive experience with a brand on social media.
 In real life, you would never wait for days to respond to a complaint or question — or completely ignore it.
 Unfortunately, without good community management, it can be easy to lose track of comments and feedback on social media, and your customer’s experience can lead to disappointment rather than delight.

 - It makes you sound more authentic.
 Thoughtful, genuine online conversations are a great way to humanize your brand and show its personality instead of using canned responses, which can sound bot-generated and take away from your authenticity.